 Oregon Sea Grant uses eSeaGrant for fellowship application submissions.
 To access eSeaGrant, send an email to [email protected] declaring your interest in applying.
 Please include the name of the fellowship you wish to apply for in the subject line.
 An eSeaGrant account will then be created for you.
 All components of your application, including letters of recommendation, will be submitted through eSeaGrant.
 Stating your interest does not obligate you to apply.
 We are here to provide assistance as needed; however, please do not wait until the last minute to apply.

-The next deadline will be January 30, 2020.
+The next deadline is expected to be in January 2021.
 Oregon applicants are strongly encouraged to discuss their application package with Sarah Kolesar prior to submitting their applications.

 ASSIGNMENT: Cassie Finer is a National Marine Fisheries Service - SeaGrant Marine Resource Economics Fellow.
 Rusty is a PhD student in Oregon State University’s Applied Economics Department, and his research focuses on preferences of recreational charter anglers, targeting Alaskan Pacific Halibut.